16 Personal Finance Ratios That Make Life Easier (2019)

 So once you know how much you need to have at retirement, you’ll need to determine how much to save each month to get you there.
 Since your income typically goes up over the years, this number can fluctuate up and down a little depending on how you are tracking towards your retirement goals.

 For the example above, if you saved 20% of $50k for 30 years, assuming a 7% average annual growth, you’d have over $1M saved by retirement.
 In that case, you may want to increase the % for a few years, or try to increase your income.

 Tip: Make sure you check out how much your retirement investments are costing you.
 It doesn’t help to put 15% in if 3% is going towards expenses.

 3. Asset allocation: Subtract your age from 120 (or 110)

-As you get older, the stability of your investments become even more important because you don't have as much time for things to recover if the markets take a dip.
-The best way to lessen your risk over time is to reduce the amount of stocks in your portfolio, and increase the amount of bonds.
+As you get older, the stability of your investments becomes even more important because you don’t have as much time for things to recover if the markets take a dip.
+The best way to lessen your risk over time is to reduce the number of stocks in your portfolio and increase the number of bonds.